 - 8.1.
 Procedural fairness requires, for example, that the: - 8.1.1.
-Employee is provided with and given an opportunity to respond to the Employer's views that the Employee is not meeting the required standard of performance at each of the three stages outlined in clause 24.
+Employee is provided with and given an opportunity to respond to the Employer's views that the Employee is not meeting the required standard of performance at each of the three stages outlined in clause 26 of the Agreement. - 8.1.2.
+Employee is provided with the relevant information and documentation that supports the alleged unsatisfactory work performance. - 8.1.3.
+Employee is informed of the specific unsatisfactory performance issues identified and not just generalised statements.
+The information may include the expectation / performance measure or conduct that has not been met and an explanation of how they can be met, and this information recorded and provided to the Employee.

-- 8.1.2.
-Employee, , is provided with the relevant information and documentation that supports the alleged unsatisfactory work performance. - 8.1.3.
-Employee is informed of the specific performance issues identified and not just generalised statements.
-The information may include the expectation / performance measure that has not been met and an explanation of how they can be met and this information recorded and provided to the Employee. - 8.1.4.
+- 8.1.4.
 Employee is given an opportunity to present evidence and information in response to the alleged underperformance. - 8.1.5.
 Employee is given an opportunity to improve within a reasonable timeframe. - 8.1.6. decision-maker acts without bias and not to appear to bring a prejudiced or predetermined mind, or preferred outcome to the matter. - 8.2.
-Procedural fairness obligations in clause 24.5 of the VPS Agreement apply throughout the unsatisfactory work performance process, that is, from commencement of any exercise of power under clause 24 of the VPS Agreement to its conclusion.
+Procedural fairness obligations in clause 26.5 of the Agreement apply throughout the unsatisfactory work performance process, that is, from commencement of any exercise of power under clause 26 of the Agreement to its conclusion.